pa0101/ECEnglishTechTask/README.md

 ## Booking a Holiday and Extending Course Dates Logic
 Assumptions:
-- Courses need to be done in a specific order.
-For example, English 1 (A1) would need to be completed before commencing English 2 (A2)
+- Courses to be done in a specific order, and order needs to be maintained.
+For example, English 1(A1) would need to be completed before commencing English 2(A2)

 Input:
 - holidayStartDate: Date the holiday starts (must be a Monday)